Kyserbyte/ypd/README.md

 `composer require kyserbyte/ypd`

 ## USAGE
-At the monent is implemented only the `ypd::jsonSerialize` decorator.
+At the monent is implemented only the `@ypdJsonSerialize` decorator.
 To _activate_ the decorator you have to implement the `JsonSerializable` interface in the class that you want to make _json serializable_ via the decorator.
 Then you have to add the `YPDJsonSerializer` trait to your class.
 This trait has an internal implementation of the method `jsonSerialize()` required by the `JsonSerializable` interface, so you need only to declare the `implements` statement in you class.
 Now you are able to use the decorator inside a doc comment, in order to declare what properties you want to _expose_ to json.
 The decorator works for now only with the public properties of a class.